x5gtrn/hashnode-daisuke.masuda.tokyo/cmh9bzdeo000602la2pgc8jgv.md

 * **Use version control and branching.** Commit your progress and experiment on separate branches.
 Lovable supports Git operations, so you can roll back if needed.

 * **Leverage Chat Mode before Agent Mode.** Spend 60–70% of your time planning and clarifying in Chat Mode.
-Only switch to Agent Mode when the requirements are well defined.
+Only switch to Agent Mode when the requirements are well-defined.

 * **Use Remix or clean starts if stuck.** If the agent enters a loop or the codebase becomes inconsistent, ask it to remix the project from a clean state and reapply your requirements.